micahyoung/cf-rsync/README.md

 1. Visit the app URL in browser and see the updated content

 ## Notes
-* Restarting an app will discard all `rsync` changes and restore the app state to the original `cf push` state.
+* For debugging only - `cf restart/push/scale` will discard all `rsync` changes and restore the app state to the original `cf push` state.
 * Apps should be scaled to one instance before use.
 * Windows containers do not contain a `rsync` binary so the `cf-rsh` script will download and extract an msys2 binary to `c:\Users\vcap\deps\cf-rsync\` from the repo on first connection and re-used.